Skip to content

 When buying property in Colorado, you want to learn as much as possible to make a sound buying decision.
 Property records can help with that and fill in any blanks.

-During the selling process, you must disclose to buyers certain information about lead paint, asbestos, and any material defects.
+During the selling process in Colorado, you must disclose information about lead paint, asbestos, and any material defects to buyers.
 For example, if you know the roof is leaking and needs replacement, you must disclose that information.

 When buying a house with a mortgage, your lender will require that you buy title insurance.
 This insurance protects you and the lender from any legal claims against the property after the sale.
 For example, if some unknown relative of the previous owner were to show up and prove they actually owned the property instead.
 Your title company will perform a property title search to avoid issues like these.